VDA5050/VDA5050/VDA5050_EN.md

 **DIRECTED** |||||||||(8)|(8)|(7)|(9)
 **BIDIRECTED** ||||||||||(8)|(7)|(9)

-1) If actions would conflict with other zones behavior, report an 'ACTION_CONFLICT error with level 'CRITICAL' (order error) and stop the vehicle.
+1) If actions would conflict with other zones' behavior, report a 'ZONE_ACTION_CONFLICT' error with level 'CRITICAL' (order error) and stop the vehicle.
 2) Planned trajectory must be granted for all 'COORDINATED_REPLANNING' zones.
 3) If a trajectory is predefined for the edge, it shall be sent in the zone request.
 4) The lowest of the competing speeds applies.